wclaybaugh/2017/wiki/hmcexplore.md

 This is a euclidean-gaussian choice: euclidean as it corresponds to a euclidean norm on the co-ordinate space and gaussian as the conditional distribution it induces is Gaussian.
 Gaussian choices perform well in higher dimensions as marginal energy distributions become a convolution of more and more parameters and a kind of central-limit theorem holds.

 If one were to set the inverse mass matrix to the covariance of the target distribution then one would maximally decorrelate the target distribution.
-This can be seen thus: appy the transformation $p \to \sqrt{M^{-1}}p$ which simplifies the kinetic energy but transforms the potential via $q \to \sqrt{M}q$ due to the duality and volume preservation of $q,p$ phase space.
+This can be seen thus: apply the transformation $p \to \sqrt{M^{-1}}p$ which simplifies the kinetic energy but transforms the potential via $q \to \sqrt{M}q$ due to the duality and volume preservation of $q,p$ phase space.
 Then you are effectively dividing $q$ by the squareoot of its distributions covariance and carrying out our decorrelation.

 We can do this by computing a target covariance in a warm-up (this is not burn-in) phase of our sampler and then setting the kinetic energy appropriately to make an optimized chain.